-ND Filters for Long Exposures – Shoot in Aperture Priority Mode on a Sturdy Tripod with a Wireless Remote Control
+ND Filters for Long Exposures – Shoot in Manual Mode at ISO 100 on a Sturdy Tripod

 The Left Aqua Column is your Standard Non-Filtered Exposure Time.